 Australians are increasingly concerned about animal welfare.
-Sociological research indicates that values towards animals have been shifting since the 1970s from an instrumental conception of animals in which their value is based on their utility to human beings, to a post-material ethic of care and compassion.
+Sociological research indicates that values towards animals have been shifting since the 1970s from an instrumental conception of animals in which their value is determined primarily by their utility to human beings, to a post-material ethic of care and compassion in which animal welfare is valued intrinsically.
 These changing values have been influencing expectations around the care and treatment of animals and pose increasing challenges for the market's ability to accommodate and meet such expectations.

-A 2018 report commissioned by the Australian Government and prepared by the specialist consulting firm Futureye, explored the views of Australians on farmed animal welfare.2 The report found that community expectations on farmed animal welfare are evolving, and there is a "high level of concern about the treatment of farm animals and current regulation".3 It further found "high levels of agreement on rights and freedoms for animals, particularly relating to freedom from pain and cruelty":4
+A 2018 report commissioned by the Australian Government explored the views of Australians on farmed animal welfare.2 The report found that community expectations were evolving quite rapidly, and that there was a "high level of concern about the treatment of farm animals and current regulation".3 It further found "high levels of agreement on rights and freedoms for animals, particularly relating to freedom from pain and cruelty":4